-Adult Forum Planning Team
+Sunday Forum Planning Team

-Gloria Dei’s Adult Forum Planning Team members work with others to plan speakers to lead and topics to be addressed in Sunday Morning Forum, keeping in mind the mission of Faith Formation at Gloria Dei: Faith Formation at Gloria Dei Lutheran Church strives to meet people where they are by providing sustained opportunities to discover connections between God’s story and their own stories within the context of various communities.
+Sunday Forum Planning Team Members work together to identify and schedule speakers to lead and address topics during Sunday Morning Forum.
+They support the mission of Faith Formation at Gloria Dei, which strives to meet people where they are by providing sustained opportunities to discover connections between God’s story and their own stories within the context of various communities.

-3rd Chapter Planning Team
+Third Chapter Planning Team

-Gloria Dei’s 3rd Chapter Ministries Planning Team members work with others to plan events and ministries for people aged 55 and older, recognizing the unique spiritual, emotional and physical gifts and challenges of this age group, and keeping in mind the mission of Faith Formation at Gloria Dei: Faith Formation at Gloria Dei Lutheran Church strives to meet people where they are by providing sustained opportunities to discover connections between God’s story and their own stories within the context of various communities.
+Third Chapter Planning Team members work with others to plan events and ministries for people aged 55 and older, celebrating this age group’s unique spiritual, emotional, and physical gifts and challenges.
+They support the mission of Faith Formation at Gloria Dei Lutheran Church, which strives to meet people where they are by providing sustained opportunities to discover connections between God’s story and their own stories within the context of various communities.